microsoft/FluidFramework/docs/content/docs/data-structures/counter.md

 The solution to this problem is a specialized DDS that tracks changes to the shared value as _increments_ and _decrements_, which can be summed together in any order and still reach eventual consistency.

+{{% callout tip %}}

+You may be asking yourself: but wouldn't the counter incrementing by 2 after the user pressed the increment button just once confuse the user?
+How do I make clear to the user that the additional increment was the result of a collaborator's actions?

+Check out [User presence and audience]({{< relref "audience.md" >}}) for an overview of Fluid's APIs for working with user presence!

+{{% /callout %}}

 ## Creation

 The `FluidContainer` provides a container schema for defining which DDSes you would like to load from it.